Graba'

 Ignace De Graeve (Ghent, 24 September 1940 – Bruges, 17 January 2016) was a Belgian artist, who also used the name Graba'.
 He created mainly paintings and jewellery.

 Biography

-Graba' enjoyed a very eclectic education first in history, followed by decorative arts (Ghent) and finally audiovisual media (Paris).
+Graba' studied history, followed by decorative arts in Ghent and finally audiovisual media in Paris.

 For eight years, he was a critic for the Belgian Radio and Television, hosting radio programs of classical music, and gave lectures on 'how to listen to music' in several cities.
 He led an international design agency for five years and provided numerous institutions, societies and companies with a new brand image.

 As artistic director of "language of forms" he was responsible for the creation and realisation of the Belgian pavilion for the 1985 World's fair at Tsukuba, Ibaraki, the Flanders Hotel in Gent, the Flemish-Japanese golf club in Hasselt, and the Markies Building in Brussels and buildings in Hong Kong and Singapore.
 He lived in Paris since 1979 and worked in France, Belgium and Portugal.